Strumenta/SmartReader/README.md

 #### Add Custom Operations

 The library allows the user to add custom operations.
 I.e., to perform arbitrary modifications to the article before is processed or it is returned to the user.
 A custom operation receives as argument the article (an `IElement`).
-For custom operations at the start the element is the entire document, for custom operations executed after the processing is complete the element is the article extracted.
+For custom operations at the beginning, the element is the entire document; for custom operations executed after the processing is complete, the element is the article extracted.

 ```csharp
 // example of custom operation